 This contextualized curriculum is designed for students to learn content to obtain the state-issued food safety manager certificate.
 The course focuses on the areas of basic food safety, personal hygiene, cross-contamination & allergens, time and temperature, and cleaning and sanitation.

 Economics and Budget Creation

-In this unit, students explore concepts and vocabulary that are important to the study of economics.
-Students think critically about wants versus needs and engage in exercises to help them prioritize spending and make financial decisions.
+In this unit, students explore concepts and vocabulary that are important to the study of economics, think critically about wants versus needs, and engage in exercises to help them prioritize spending and make financial decisions.
 Students also begin to learn about credit and how credit scores are determined.
-In the culminating activity for this unit, students track spending habits on a chart and use that information to create a personal or household budget.

 Memory Quilt Project